oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     The latest security assessment for your target database is displayed.
 Notice that **Latest assessment for target database** is displayed at the top of the page.

-2. Review the top 5 common controls that Oracle considers to be the most important to the security of your target databases.
+2. Review the top 5 common security controls that Oracle considers to be the most important to the security of your target databases.
 You can click the links to quickly navigate to more detail below.

     ![Top 5 common controls](images/top-5-common-controls.png "Top 5 common controls")